nkpz/RiotDispatch/README.md

     RiotDispatch.api.action('getApiStuff');
 };

-//This can be triggered with RiotDispatch.action (global action) or RiotDispatch.view.action (view action) self.on('apiStuffChanged', function(apiStuff) {
+//Listens for an action which can be triggered with RiotDispatch.action (global action) or RiotDispatch.view.action (view action) self.on('apiStuffChanged', function(apiStuff) {
     self.apiStuff = apiStuff;
     self.update();